Stroke services

 Key elements of the patient-specific treatment may involve:

-Our team of physiotherapists work with each patient to develop short and long-term goals, and involve family members and carers and in the rehabilitation process from the very beginning.
+Our team of physiotherapists work with you to develop short and long-term goals and involve family members and carers and in the rehabilitation process from the very beginning.

-When a patient is admitted to Lister Ward, they will be assigned a key worker.
-They are responsible for guiding rehabilitation, planning discharge, liaising with community services and patients’ families.
+When you are admitted to one of our wards and have been given a rehabilitation programme, you will be assigned a key worker who are responsible for guiding rehabilitation, planning discharge, liaising with community services and patients’ families.

-The stroke units also have close links to community-based services that will aim to further progress patients’ functional abilities when they are discharged home from hospital.
+The stroke units also have close links to community-based services that will aim to further progress your functional abilities when you are discharged home from hospital.

-Should you wish to enquire about treatment plans, progress or any aspect of a patient’s physiotherapy, please speak to the ward clerk and an appointment can be arranged.
+If you would like to know more about treatment plans, progress or any aspect of a patient’s physiotherapy, please speak to the ward clerk and an appointment can be arranged.

 Inpatient stroke occupational therapy

-After a stroke, patients will have occupational therapy as part of their rehabilitation to develop their ability to do day-to-day tasks like toileting, grooming, eating, cooking, washing and dressing.
+After a stroke, you will have occupational therapy as part of your rehabilitation to develop your ability to do day-to-day tasks like toileting, grooming, eating, cooking, washing and dressing.

 Our team of skilled occupational therapists address the physical, cognitive and emotional changes that can occur after a stroke.
-They use functional tasks to help patients strengthen their abilities, develop skills and relearn new ways of doing things, to improve confidence.
+They use functional tasks to help you strengthen your abilities, develop skills and relearn new ways of doing things, to improve confidence.

 Inpatient occupational therapy may involve:

-Assessment of functional skills- assessing physical, cognitive or emotional/behavioural difficulties which may limit the patient’s ability to carry out day-to-day tasks.
+• assessment of functional skills - assessing physical, cognitive or emotional/behavioural difficulties which may limit your ability to carry out day-to-day tasks.

-Individual treatment programme- Setting goals, practicing activities and using strategies and techniques to maximise the patient’s independenceand the ability to carry out the activities of daily living.
+• individual treatment programme - setting goals, practicing activities and using strategies and techniques to maximise the your independence and the ability to carry out the activities of daily living.

-Discharge planning - Home visit /site visit to identify equipment or adaptations required to ensure safety when the patient leaves hospital.
+• discharge planning - home visit /site visit to identify equipment or adaptations required to ensure safety when you leave hospital.

 Our occupational therapists work closely with patient and their families.
 We involve families at every stage of therapy process and can arrange joint sessions on request.
 As we are based on hospital ward, we are easy to approach or family members can contact the ward clerk for an appointment.